Marcey1611/HTTP-Server/README.md

 - Host: <code>host:port</code>
 - - Required for every request.
 - - If you run the server on the local machine it should be "127.0.0.1:8080" or "localhost:8080".
+- - If you work with our client.py you dont need to add the host header by yourself.
 - Accept: <code>application/json | text/html | application/xml | text/plain | ...</code>
 - - Which data the client accepts as response value/body.
 The server will check this header if it is working with the called ressource.
 - Authorization: <code>Basic user:password</code>